 WBGO was born as an independent, community-based, not-for-profit, public radio station that would champion jazz-an American art form that is also an important chapter in Newark's cultural history.
 Jazz88 affiliated with National Public Radio (NPR) and went to a 24-hour broadcast day in 1980 when the only other full-time jazz station in the New York Metro market, WRVR (a commercial station), changed its format to country-western music.

-Today, WBGO's broadcast signal is heard by listeners on the air, on the Internet and through mobile applications.
-Fans from around the globe tune in for jazz, blues, R&B shows on the weekend, and award-winning news.
+Today, WBGO's broadcast signal is heard by listeners on the air and via the Internet.
+Fans from around the globe tune in for jazz, blues, Rhythm and Blues, and award-winning news.
 Jazz88 has won the "Keeping the Blues Alive" Award and twice won the Gavin Report's "Jazz Station of the Year" Award.
-WBGO is the third most listened to public radio station in the tri-state area.
 The New Jersey State Council on the Arts has named us a Major Impact Arts Organization for over 16 consecutive years.
 The designation of arts organization reflects WBGO's mission which extends beyond the radio station to important programs and activities that preserve, promote and present jazz.

-Jazz 88's dedication to preserving the uniquely American art form of jazz for future generations has spawned a Children's Jazz Series, now in its eleventh year.
+Jazz 88's dedication to preserving the uniquely American art form of jazz for future generations has spawned a Children's Jazz Series.
 The series offers eight free concerts that are presented annually by top-name musicians who develop their programs specifically for young people, some of whom are members of NJPAC and WBGO's Jazz for Teens educational program.

 Jazz88.3FM's daily broadcast can be easily identified by the passionate, extremely knowledgeable and idiosyncratic on-air announcers, frequent live broadcasts and on-air interviews with today's hottest jazz and blues artists, and a news department whose drive time news reports and weekly magazine program, the WBGO Journal, are recognized for their reporting excellence every year.

-WBGO's studios are located at 54 Park Place in the heart of downtown Newark, New Jersey and the transmitter is nearby atop the tallest building in Newark.
-The WBGO broadcast signal reaches north to Rockland and Westchester Counties, NY and parts of Connecticut; south to Ocean County, NJ; east to Nassau County, NY and west to Morris County, NJ.
-The signal can be heard in all five boroughs of New York City and most of the 21 counties in New Jersey.
-In addition, WBGO can be heard on the nine New Jersey stations of the New Jersey Network, weekdays from midnight to 5 a.m. and weekends from midnight to 6 a.m.
+WBGO's studios are located at 54 Park Place in the heart of downtown Newark, New Jersey.
+The WBGO broadcast signal (from high on-top the Conde Nast building in midtown, New York City) reaches north to Rockland and Westchester Counties, NY and parts of Connecticut; south to Ocean County, NJ; east to Nassau County, NY and west to Morris County, NJ.
+The signal can be heard in all five boroughs of New York City.
+In addition, WBGO can be heard on the four New Jersey stations of New Jersey Public Radio, from midnight to 5 a.m.

 Since 1996, Jazz88 has streamed its signal over the Internet on wbgo.org and programming is also available through mobile applications.
 Jazz 88 has become a true oasis to thousands of listeners (many of whom have become donating members, outside of the station's listening area).
 Members from as far away as Malaysia, Turkey, Germany, Japan, Israel, Italy, Mexico, Taiwan, Brazil, Great Britain and most of the 50 states of the union echo a listener from South Africa's e-mail to us, "You are so inspiring."

-There is more than 52 full and part-time staff at the station.
-Operating as a 501(c)3 organization.
+WBGO is a 501(c)3 organization.
 WBGO is funded by more than 17,000 members each year, and by a combination of corporate, business, foundation, and governmental grants.
-Newark Public Radio is governed by a nineteen person Board of Trustees.
+Newark Public Radio is governed by a nineteen-person Board of Trustees.